Skip to main content

 Before and after of using scheduler.yield

-• Blocking: When a task is running on the main thread, it can stop other tasks from running.
+• Blocking: When a task (like a heavy JavaScript calculation) is running on the main thread, it prevents other important work from happening - like responding to a user's click.

 Note on code examples